dojo/docs/dijit/_WidgetBase.rst

 The attributeMap and custom setters/getters
 -------------------------------------------

-get()/set() make use of:

-* the attributeMap
-* custom setters/getters

-The attributeMap specifies a mapping of widget attributes into the DOM tree for the widget.
-It can map a TitlePane's title to the DOM node listing the title, for example.

-The custom setters/getters can perform any needed operation for setting/resetting a value.
-They are used when attributeMap won't do the job.
+get()/set() make use of custom setters/getters, which can map a widget attribute to a DOMNode attribute, or perform any arbitrary code.

-For more details on both attributeMap and custom setters/getters, see the Writing Widgets :ref:`QuickStart <quickstart/writingWidgets>` guide.
+For details, see the :ref:`Writing Widgets QuickStart <quickstart/writingWidgets>` guide.

+.. api-inline :: dijit._WidgetBase

 See also
 ========